Undergraduate Policies

 Identity Misrepresentation: Use of another person’s name, single sign-on credentials, or identity in-person, online, or in signature or allowing use of your name or identity in-person, online, or in signature.

-Plagiarism: The intentional use of another person’s language, ideas, or other original (not common- knowledge) material without acknowledging its source; engaging and incorporating the exact or closely paraphrased ideas, words, data, or images of others without consent and/or citation to the author.
-This includes text and images produced by AI tools without instructor permission or proper citation.
+Plagiarism: The explicit use of another person’s language, ideas, or other original (not common- knowledge) material without acknowledging its source, including Generative Artificial Intelligence; engaging and incorporating the exact or closely paraphrased ideas, words, data, or images of others without consent and/or citation to the author.

 Unauthorized Use: The use of sources without consent, which includes communication of confidential information without authorization, use of another person’s work without consent for the specified purpose, collaboration without express authorization, completion of work or revision of work without approval/citation, sharing unauthorized information or material, or use of unauthorized tools.
 Refer to your course syllabus or instructor if you need clarification on proper sources and uses.